 The iGEM (international Genetically Engineered Machine) program is the premier international student competition in synthetic biology.
-The CU team has motivated undergraduate students from both Arts & Sciences and Engineering.
-They learn to use molecular biology techniques to create the biological systems from their imaginations.
+The CU team has included undergraduate students from both Arts & Sciences and Engineering.
+They learn to use molecular biology techniques to create biological systems that help solve real world problems.
 Research on their project is performed over the summer and fall.
 CU Boulder’s team is currently engineering a biological system to synthesize the chemotherapeutic Taxol that is inefficiently extracted from the Pacific yew tree and the team is currently engineering an alternative plant to produce the therapy sustainably.

 In the fall, CU Boulder’s iGEM team will present their project at the Jamboree in Boston and compete against teams from other top universities around the world.
 The competition has 350 teams and more than 4,000 participants per year from 46 countries.